rodrigodealexandre/DS-Courses/README.md

 ### Practical Machine Learning

-For this course we were supposed to work with two sets of data, the training and th test.
+For this course, we were supposed to work with two sets of data, the training and th test.
 The final report was called PredictionAssignmentWriteup.
 To see the index.html or report.html for this report please click on this [link](http://rodrigodealexandre.github.io/DS-Courses/Practical%20Machine%20Learning/data/).